-Figure 10 shows a contour density map based on the number of confirmed COVID-19 cases in week 14.
+Figure 10 shows a contour density map based on the number of confirmed COVID-19 cases in week 17.
 The contour lines on the map indicate increasing density of cases, with the darkest shade of blue indicating where there is the greatest density of cases.
-The map highlights an increased number of areas with the highest density of COVID19 cases in week 14 and spread of the virus to other areas.
 However, information should be interpreted with caution as identified rates are based on testing which is not evenly spread across the region.

 Figure 11.
-Total laboratory confirmed cases per 100,000 population, by Local Government District (LGD), for all testing data combined, week 14 (05 - 11 April 2021)
+Total laboratory confirmed cases per 100,000 population, by Local Government District (LGD), for all testing data combined, week 17 (26 April - 02 May 2021)